Pampattitude/curriculum-vitae/src/assets/content/experiences/earlyBirds/content.md

 - the Early Birds UI kit in React
 - team work organization as Scrum master

-<footer>Early Birds was bought by Attraqt (May 2019), leading to reduced engineering efficiency, innovation and wellbeing.</footer>
+<footer>Early Birds was bought by Attraqt (May 2019), leading to reduced engineering efficiency and innovation, capacity for initiative, and employees' wellbeing.</footer>